LukeGrahamLandry/franca/docs/compilation.md

 The claim is that reproducibility works for all the example programs in the franca repository.
-However, the testing for this is not robust yet so it only mostly kinda probably works and it doesn't work at all with `-debug-info`.
+However, the testing for this is not robust yet so it only mostly kinda probably works.
-You can easily check a program by compiling with the environment variable `FRANCA_LOG_STATS=true` (twice) and checking that the `repro: <hash>` line matches.
+This is slowly improving.
+Hashes for a semi-arbitrary-subset of programs compiled for fixed targets are included in the ci release by (macos,linux)-(arm,amd) hosts and diff-ed between those targets on each commit.
+Notably the compiler itself is among the programs that repro successfully.

 When the compiler gets more multi-threaded and more out of order, this might need to be relegated to a special option you can enable at the cost of reduced compile speed.